bvm-org/bvm/README.md

   layout of data on a page.

 * Should the operand stack (and maybe others) be continuous, or
-  disjoint: i.e. should all function calls permit modification of the same stack, or should each function call result in an entirely separate stack which merely has a pointer to its parent stack?
+  distinct: i.e. should all function calls permit modification of the same stack, or should each function call result in an entirely separate stack which merely has a pointer to its parent stack?
 The continuous design is what people are most used to from e.g. C's use